mmilano/SidePanelCollapse/README.md

 </button>
 ```

-See the [Bootstrap Collapse documentation][BS-collapse] for details of the fundamental collapse component requirements.
+See the [Bootstrap Collapse documentation][BS-collapse] for details of the collapse component requirements.

-To begin with, you should have an element in your web page – the "side panel" – containing some content that you want to show and hide side to side.

-* The top level of the side panel must have a unique css selector.
-The default is `#sidePanel`.
-* The side panel must be initialized by SidePanelCollapse before it will function correctly.
-Either passively via a data-attribute or manually via javascript.
 * There should be an HTML button element that will close the panel when clicked.
 This complements the Bootstrap button element for opening a collapse-able element.
 Having a close button isn't exactly a technical requirement, but a user-centered design requirement.

+* The side panel must be initialized by SidePanelCollapse before it will function correctly.
+Either passively via a data-attribute or manually via javascript.

-Once the page has loaded, SidePanelCollapse will need to be instantiated and initialized.
+Once the page has loaded, the side panel must be instantiated and initialized by SidePanelCollapse before it will function correctly.

 ## Initialization

-Initialization can happen 'automatically' on page load by putting a data atrribute on your side panel element, or it can be done programmatically with a javascript function constructor.
+Initialization can happen 'automatically' on page load by putting a data attribute on your side panel HTML element, or it can be done programmatically with a javascript function constructor.

 Either of these methods is available to you no matter how you have incorporated the library into your own project.
 You can use linked files and then invoke it manually, or you can integrate it into your build process and use a data attribute.
 Mix and match. **Use only one method.**